 Local Trails & Themed Routes

+The second type of trails / routes on the Liberation Route Europe is the local or themed routes.
 Certain sections of the hiking trails follow dedicated themes, passing monuments and information panels with stories linked to a particular sequence of events, important battles, or the movements of a certain unit of soldiers.
 The stories and information provided along the route comes from a multitude of perspectives, really bringing the history to life and enriching the hiking experience.

 Liberation Route Europe website

 On the Liberation Route Europe website you can discover many WWII remembrance sites and stories across Europe, following in the footsteps of history from your own desktop.
 Read or listen to the multi-perspective stories of those who experienced this period of history and find out more about the points of interest dotted along the transnational route.
 You can create your own free account and use the journey planner feature to plan your own route, selecting your favourite sites and stories along the way.
 Alternatively, choose one of the themed routes and their ready-made itineraries.